core-wg/transport-indication/draft-ietf-core-transport-indication.md

   Its value is empty.

+The following parameters are under consideration for inclusion in this list, but it is unsure whether they are suitable.
+Those parameters would describe the origin server and not the individual (proxy) transport through which it can be reached.

 * `cred`: This is a new parameter defined in this document, and describes COSE credentials that can authenticate the server, e.g. when used with EDHOC.

   The `cred` parameter's value is a CBOR sequence of COSE Header maps as defined in {{!RFC9052}}.